<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=446209&amp;fmt=gif">

 Written by Victor Fabian

 Victor Fabian is a Senior Mobility and Access Architect here at WEI.
-He brings with him more than a dozen certifications including Aruba’s most distinguished award AMFX #8 (Aruba Mobile First Expert), and has more than a decade of solution design experience in the VAR channel, including as an Aruba Partner Ambassador.
+He brings with him more than a dozen certifications including Aruba’s most distinguished award AMFX #8 (Aruba Mobile First Expert), and has more than a decade of solution design experience in the VAR channel, including as an HPE Aruba Networking Partner Ambassador.
 Victor is also very active with Aruba Airheads and is recognized as an MVP Guru by the Aruba Airheads Community.
 Stay in touch with Victor by following him on LinkedIn and Twitter (@victorfabian_dr).

 About WEI